-11.4.
-Automatic Operation Restart with BLOCK RESTART Condition button and it will return to the automatic mode and then push the START button.
+12.4.
+Automatic Operation Restart with BLOCK RESTART Condition and then push the START button.
 Now the control will go to the start position of the interrupted block and continue the machining from there, meaning it reexecutes the interrupted block.
 This function is typically for restarting the program after a tool breaks.
 After replacing the tool, the work shift and/or the tool compensation value can be changed also.
 When pressing the START button, it goes to the start position of the interrupted block with the new work and tool offset values.